 The bioengineered prosthetic breast reconstruction: advancements, evidence, and outcomes

 Recent advancements in prosthetic breast reconstruction have provided the foundation for the bioengineered breast.
-These advancements include improved mastectomy techniques, acellular dermal matrices (ADMs), autologous fat grafting, and improved devices.
-Device-based reconstruction has evolved from subcutaneous, partial or total subpectoral, and now to prepectoral placement of devices.
+These advancements include improved mastectomy techniques, autologous fat grafting, acellular dermal matrices (ADMs), and improved devices.
+Device-based breast reconstruction has evolved from subcutaneous, partial or total subpectoral, and now to prepectoral placement of devices.
 The evidence demonstrating the safety and efficacy of the bioengineered breast continues to increase.
 This manuscript will review the fundamental components of the bioengineered breast and provide an update of the current evidence.